Information for patients arriving for laboratory and medical imaging examinations

 You can order a copy of the images taken in a medical imaging examination on DVD or on a memory stick if you are going to have further treatment elsewhere.

-You can place an order by visiting any HUS Imaging X-ray unit or by sending the image copy order form to any of the service locations listed below.
+You can place an order by visiting any HUS Diagnostic Center's X-ray unit or by sending the image copy order form to any of the service locations listed below.
 If copies of your examination images are ordered by someone else than you yourself, you must provide a freeform power of attorney signed by you, authorizing the person in question to place the order.

 Hyvinkää Hospital X-ray unit